rohitgeddam/FindMyRoomie/README.md

    `pip install -r requirements.txt`

-   If you get an error do `pip install django`.
+   If you get an error, do `pip install django`.

    If you get this message "ModuleNotFoundError: No module named 'crispy_forms'" enter the command `pip install django-crispy-forms`

-4. To run virtual environment
+4. To run the virtual environment

    Type into the terminal: